patrycjagawecki/HistoricalFlightData/README.md

 **Insights**: Below are the key takeaways from the delays page, which can be used to support business decision-making and address the primary business questions:

 * There is a 75.04% rate of delayed flights out of all recorded flights.
-This high percentage is visually emphasized with a red gauge indicator, signaling a significant issue that needs to be investigated by my company.
+This high percentage is visually emphasized with a red gauge indicator (conditional formatting), signaling a significant issue that needs to be investigated by my company.
 * There are 23.92 average delay minutes when looking at the overall average delay minutes.
 While this doesn't seem too high, our company is striving to lower that number as delays impact operations and customer satisfaction negatively.
 * LAX (Los Angeles International Airport, Los Angeles, California) to ORD (Chicago O'Hare International Airport, Chicago, Illinois) has the largest sum of delays.
 Out of 66k flights, only 9k flights are on time, which indicates a significant number of delays and suggests this may not be a coincidence.
 This is a common route, with 66k total flights in the database; further investigation is needed to identify and address potential scheduling or operational issues.
 * The largest average delays were recorded in July 2024, with an average delay of 33 minutes.
 This peak may be attributed to seasonal travel demand, as it follows closely after May, our busiest travel month, or other underlying factors.
 Further analysis is needed in the next stage of research to identify the root causes and explore potential solutions our airline will implement.